 How many false or misleading stories and images have you come across on social media?
 How many stories that look “too good to be true”?

 How do you know the difference?
 How do today’s young people know the difference?
-How does your teenage son, daughter, niece, nephew, friend or student navigate among all the information, mis-information, dis-information out there?
+How does your teenage son, daughter, niece, nephew, friend, or student navigate among all the information, mis-information, dis-information out there?

 Ask another teen, of course!

 Today’s Gen Z teens are variously considered the largest group of social media users (percentage of age group), and the group that uses it the most (per hour on a daily basis).
-So, to empower them to combat the proliferation of misinformation, to invest in them with the abilities to double-check, corroborate, and verify any information encountered online seems essential.
+So, to empower them to combat the proliferation of misinformation, to invest them with the abilities to double-check, corroborate, and verify any information encountered online seems essential.

-And now, North America’s second Teen Fact-Checking Network has launched, thanks to a partnership between MediaSmarts, a Canadian non-profit organization, and MediaWise, a media literacy initiative from the U.S.-based Poynter Institute.
+And now, North America’s second Teen Fact-Checking Network (TFCN) has launched, thanks to a partnership between MediaSmarts, a Canadian non-profit organization, and MediaWise, a media literacy initiative from the U.S.-based Poynter Institute.

 The media awareness and advocacy organizations are supporting teens ages 13 to 18 who are interested in fact-checking stories and helping to create digital media literacy videos for MediaSmarts’ TikTok, YouTube Shorts and Instagram Reels channels.